Erasmus: Institutional reforms

 The world had laughed at his satire, The Praise of Folly, but few had interfered with his activities.
 He believed that his work had commended itself to the religious world's best minds and dominant powers.
 Erasmus chose to write in Latin (and Greek), the languages of scholars.
-He did not build a large body of supporters among the unlettered; his critiques reached a small but elite audience.
+He did not build a large body of supporters among the unlettered; his critiques reached only a small, elite audience.

 Erasmus was also notable for exposing several important historical documents of theological and political importance as forgeries or misattributions: including pseudo-Dionysius the Areopagite, the Gravi de pugna attributed to St Augustine, the Ad Herennium attributed to Cicero, and (by reprinting Lorenzo Valla's work) the Donation of Constantine.

 Anti-fraternalism

 Reacting from his own experiences, Erasmus came to believe that monastic life and institutions no longer served the positive spiritual or social purpose they once may have: in the Enchiridion he controversially put it "Monkishness is not piety."
 (Note: monachatus non-est pietas, "Being a monk is not piety", but he adds "but a way of life that may be useful or not useful according to each man's physical make-up and disposition".)
 At this time, it was better to live as "a monk in the world" than in the monastery.
 (Note: DeMolen claims: "It is important to recall that Erasmus remained a member of the Austin Canons all his life.
 His lifestyle harmonized with the spirit of the Austin Canons even though he lived outside their monastic walls."
 Erasmus represents the anti-Observantist wing of the canons regular who believed that the charism of their orders required them to be more externally focussed (on pastoral, missionary, scholarly, charitable and sacramental works) and correspondingly de-focussed on monastic severity and ceremonialism.)

 Many of his works contain diatribes against supposed monastic corruption and careerism, particularly against the mendicant friars (Franciscans and Dominicans).
 These orders also typically ran the university's Scholastic theology programs, from whose ranks came his most dangerous enemies.
 The more some attacked him, the more offensive he became about what he saw as their political influence and materialistic opportunism.

 Alastor, an evil spirit: "They are a certain Sort of Animals in black and white Vestments, Ash-colour'd Coats, and various other Dresses, that are always hovering about the Courts of Princes, and [to each side] are continually instilling into their Ears the Love of War, and exhorting the Nobility and common People to it, haranguing them in their Sermons, that it is a just, holy and religious War. [...]"

 Charon: "[...]
 What do they get out of it?"

 Alastor: "Because they get more by those that die, than those that live.
 There are last Wills and Testaments, Funeral Obsequies, Bulls, and a great many other Articles of no despicable Profit.
 And in the last Place, they had rather live in a Camp, than in their Cells.
 War breeds a great many Bishops, who were not thought good for any Thing in a Time of Peace."